DexGPT/dexgpt-app/README.md

 - **Release 0.5.0** : User can create a collection with multiple prompts and tools and can public for public usage.

+- **Release 0.6.0** : User can add resources link for your assistant for accurate asnwer.

+- **Release 0.7.0** : Add Database as resource to your AI Assistant.

+- **Release 0.8.0** : Add Google Doc as Resource to your AI Assistant.

+- **Release 0.9.0** : Add Google Sheet as Resource your AI Assistance.

+- **Release 1.0.0** : Add Google Drive as Resource your AI Assistant.